nkizito92/ZapChat/README.md

 ## BackEnd Source
 Don't forget to `fork` and clone the [Back-End](https://github.com/nkizito92/Back_End-ZapChat). as well
 When working with a React app you may want to split the backEnd and FrontEnd appart because the files are too big and slow down the FrontEnd.
+## IMPORTANT NOTE
-### make sure they are in separate folders.
+### Make sure BOTH the Front-End and Back-End are in separate folders.

 ## Usage

 To get started, on your `terminal` run `npm install`.
 You may need to run `npm install redux && npm install react-redux` along with `npm install redux-thunk`
-After the terminal is done intalling run `npm start` to start the server.
+After the terminal is done installing run `npm start` to start the server.
 Once you have gotten the terminal to display.

 ```js